isaac2math/solar_app_prostate_cancer/README.md

 # solar regression application : prostate cancer data
+> solar regression applications to small dataset with complicated dependence structures

+> - This file includes codes for solar application on prostate cancer regression.
+> - Compared with lasso and elastic net, solar remain sparse and stable on variable selection.
-This file includes codes for solar application on prostate cancer regression.
-The corresponding paper is *Accuracy and stability of solar variable selection comparison under complicated dependence structures* by Ning Xu and  can be found at https://arxiv.org/abs/2007.15614
+> - For details please read the paper *Accuracy and stability of solar variable selection comparison under complicated dependence structures* by Ning Xu, which can be found at https://arxiv.org/abs/2007.15614